ankitpokhrel/Dynamic-Featured-Image/README.md

 ===================================================================================================

+### TODO List

+1. Title and Description for each featured image.
+2. Improved Settings Page.
+3. UI Change if Featured Image is More than Certain Number.
+4. and many more...

 ### Author available for hire

 I'm available for freelance work.
 Remote worldwide or locally around Nepal.
 Drop me a line if you like.